-The advent of Tier 4 is to blame for a lot of things.
+Lockdown is to blame for a lot of things.
 Considerable confusion.
 Scuppered Christmas plans.
 Yet more existential dread.
-What we’re really concerned about is the state of our nails, however.
+What we’re really concerned about, however, is the state of our nails.

 Until that time, here are the best nail salons in London.
 Book in advance, or purchase a voucher if possible – they need our support.

 As much as we love all nail salons, many do have something of a chemical aroma – not Still though.
 Still is a cruelty-free, natural and vegan nail salon.
 There are no full sets here, just cute nail art and an innate sense of calm.
 We also fancy trying their Icelandic body treatment, but that’s another article.

 Based in Sea Containers (as in the hotel in Southbank, not the ones used for shipping), Agua is a spa foremost, but its nail treatments are something to behold.
 Whether your nails can only be described as ‘damaged’ or you just want your chosen colour to have some longevity, there’s a manicure for you.
 And all include an element of aromatherapy and breathwork.

 The manicures and pedicures at Cowshed are wonderful, but it’s the chairs that make them a real luxury.
 You can get either done Dry if there’s somewhere you need to be, if not: always go for the Ultimate.
 Why deny yourself an accompanying massage unnecessarily?

 Margaret Dabbs is probably the safest place for your hands and feet in London (and any city throughout the world where it has a clinic).
 Their Medical Pedicure, performed by a podiatrist, is probably the most iconic treatment, but their Supreme Manicure features a scrub, anti-aging serum, massage and polish.
 In an ideal world, you will get both.